jaedle/mirror-to-gitea/README.md

 The mirror settings are default by your gitea instance.

+It is also possible to mirror private repos but it is not default behavior.
+For that you will have to set the correct paremeters, see [here](#parameters)

 ## Prerequisites

-- Something to mirror (a github user or organization with public repos)
+- Something to mirror (a github user or organization with repos)
 - Gitea instance up and running
 - User for Gitea with generated token
 - Docker